-Like Monday Distillery, Altina Drinks offers a range of delectable pre-mixed drinks - in Altina's case, they are fruity, sweet zero proof cocktails.
-Altina drinks have no added sugar and are super low in calories when compared with classic cocktails.
+Like Monday Distillery, Altina offers a range of range of pre-mixed mocktails with no added sugar and are super low in calories when compared with classic cocktails.
 If you're trying to make health-conscious decisions when it comes to your bevvies, but you still enjoy a refreshingly fruity cocktail, Altina drinks should seriously be on your radar.

 All Altina alcohol-free cocktails are made and flavoured with native Australian ingredients like organic hibiscus, forestberry and wattleseed.
-They certainly provide an interesting experience for adventurous drinkers to reach out and taste.
+They each provide an interesting experience for adventurous drinkers to reach out and taste.

+There are two key, unique ways that non-alcoholic beer is made.
 The first method is commonly used to make alcohol-free craft beer because it doesn't involve any extra equipment.
-The fermentation process is simply halted in order to prevent alcohol from forming in the first place.
+The fermentation process is simply halted by using a special yeast in order to prevent alcohol from forming.

-Here are a few of our favourite Australian alcohol-free beers...
+Here are a few of Australia's most popular alcohol-free beers.

 What is non-alcoholic wine?

-Named International Winemaker of the Year four years running, McGuigan knows what they're doing.
-Their Zero range of non-alcoholic wines is a true testament to their winemaking expertise.
-In June 2020, this innovative range was launched and they are 100% worth trying if you're thinking of making the switch to an alcohol-free lifestyle.
+Named International Winemaker of the Year four years running, the McGuigan Zero range of non-alcoholic wines is a true testament to their winemaking expertise.
+In June 2020, this innovative range was launched and has quickly become a best seller.

-They also leave their grapes to ripen just a little more than they typically would in order to boost the flavour and ensure it sticks around long after the alcohol has been removed.
+Newblood use a triple distillation process to remove the alcohol from their which helps keep the distinct flavour of their classic Chardonnay and Shiraz.
+They also leave their grapes to ripen just a little more than they typically would in order to boost the flavour and create full bodied, robust wines.